astrophena/tools/README.md

 - Starbuck is a HTTP server that runs on https://exp.astrophena.name.
 - Starlet allows to create and manage a Telegram bot using the Starlark scripting language.
 - Tgfeed fetches RSS feeds and sends new articles via Telegram.
-- Txtar is a command-line tool for creating and extracting txtar archives.

 Install them: